DCMLab/probabilistic_harmony_model/README.md

 The plots shown in the paper are generated using `plots.ipynb` and can be found in `plots/` directory.
 Plots of the remaining posterior distributions are shown in [`additional-results.pdf`](additional-results.pdf).

+## Licences

+All code in this repository (i.e., all `.py` and `.ipynb` files, `init.sh`, and `requirements.txt`) is licensed under the BSD 3-clause license (see `LICENSE-BSD`).
+The licenses of the DCML datasets are provided in the respective subdirectories under `data/`.
+All remaining documents, images, and data files are licensed under the CC-BY 4.0 license (see `LICENSE-CCBY`).